testuserpl3/imported1/README.md

-# User account plugin tutorials
+# Stash plugin decorating tutorials

-This is the Atlassian Stash example plugin for decorating a User profile and account pages.
+This is the Atlassian Stash example plugin for decorating various pages around Stash.

+## Project decorator

+Add a tab with content to the project page.

 ## User profile decorator